Oral Surgery Specialists

 Us: As your oral surgeon, we provide you the highest quality of care using the best quality materials, simple, clean techniques, and the most advanced, efficient technology.
 We research our materials and use those that consistently have the greatest success in our hands.

-The dentists that we work with also follow the same philosophy to serve excellent quality care using evidence based practice.
+Your referring dentist: The dentists that we work with also follow the same philosophy to serve excellent quality care using evidence-based practice.

 We rely on you for a successful outcome.

-- We ask you to be truthful in medical history and medications/recreational drugs taken.
+- We ask you to be truthful in your medical history and medications/recreational drugs taken.
 With this information, we can provide proper care and make you comfortable.

-- We ask you to adhere to simple pre and post-operative instructions such as having a good oral hygiene routine, not spitting or playing with the surgical site, avoid smoking, and keeping dental check-ups.
+- We ask you to adhere to simple pre and post-operative instructions such as having a good oral hygiene routine, not spitting or playing with the surgical site, avoiding smoking, and keeping dental check-ups.

 - It is very important not to BITE on or PLAY with the implant while it is in the HEALING PHASE (first four months after implant placement).
 Please keep the area clean and free of bacterial buildup (plaque and calculus) by brushing and rinsing.
 These two main things are needed for the success of osseointegration.

 - Keeping your oral cavity clean creates an environment where your implant will strongly connect to your bone and your extraction sites heal without infection.

-Being non-compliant or the inability to follow a recommended routine is a very costly burden on the US Healthcare system and contributes to failure of treatment.
+Being non-compliant or the inability to follow a recommended routine is a very costly burden on the US Healthcare system and contributes to the failure of treatment.
 Who seeks failure?
 What motivates us is knowing we have contributed to your good health.
 What motivates you?
 One of the best things to do is to visit your dental hygienist for simple and effective instruction on how to care for your teeth and implants.
 Visiting your dentist will help prevent small problems from becoming larger ones and repeating history.
+Visiting your medical doctor to be placed on a smoking cessation program will be one of the best decisions you will ever make.

 Do the following every day: